MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 Sessions are supported on all quantum computing hardware providers, currently [IonQ](xref:microsoft.quantum.providers.ionq), [Quantinuum](xref:microsoft.quantum.providers.quantinuum) and [Rigetti](xref:microsoft.quantum.providers.rigetti).
 In some cases, jobs submitted within a session are prioritized in the queue of that target.
 For more information, see [Target behavior](#target-behavior).

-**Exception**: IonQ targets (QPU or simulators) currently don't support sessions that use Q# code.
-IonQ targets will run sessions using Qiskit or Cirq.

 ## Get started with sessions

-Sessions can be created for quantum programs written in Q# or Python (Qiskit, Cirq etc.)
+Sessions are managed with Python and can be created for any QIR quantum programs, including Q#, Qiskit, and Cirq programs.

 ### [Q# + Python](#tab/tabid-iqsharp)